Decentral-America/docs/docs/02_decentralchain/02_token(asset).rst

 * Reissue

 Increases the amount of token on the blockchain.
 The reissuable field of token determines whether the token can be reissued.
 Can be done via a :ref:`reissue transaction <02_decentralchain/03_transaction:Reissue Transaction>`.
-A dApp script can reissue the token via a :ref:`reissue script action <03_ride-language/05_structures:Reissue>` as a result of the invoke script transaction.
+A dApp script can reissue the token via a :ref:`Reissue <03_ride-language/05_structures:Reissue>` script action as a result of the invoke script transaction.

 * Replacing the asset script